romainfrezier/Projet-FAR/README.md

-# Projet FAR (Fondamentaux des Applications Réparties)

----

-Projet en **langage C** de 1ère année de cycle ingénieur à Polytech Montpellier.
-Réalisé par [Romain Frezier](https://github.com/romainfrezier) et [Etienne Tillier](https://github.com/etienne-tillier).
+1st year project in **C** language at Polytech Montpellier.
+Carried out by [Romain Frezier](https://github.com/romainfrezier) and [Etienne Tillier](https://github.com/etienne-tillier).

-## 🎯 Objectif
+## 🎯 Objective

-Le but de ce projet est de mettre en place une application répartie en utilisant les concepts vus en cours.
-L'application doit être composée d'un serveur et d'un client.
-Le serveur doit être capable de gérer plusieurs clients simultanément.
-Le client doit pouvoir communiquer avec le serveur pour lui envoyer des requêtes et recevoir des réponses.
+The aim of this project is to implement a distributed application using the concepts seen in class.
+The application must consist of a server and a client.
+The server must be able to handle several clients simultaneously.
+The client must be able to communicate with the server, sending requests and receiving responses.

-## 📨 Objet
+## 📨 Purpose

-Réalisation d'une messagerie sur un réseau local en langage C en binôme.
-Le projet s'est déroulé sous forme de sprint, dans lequel certaines fonctionnalités étaient imposées, et un livrable était à rendre à la fin de chaque sprint.
-Le dernier sprint nous a laissé le choix sur les fonctionnalités que nous souhaitions implémenter.
+Implementation of a messaging system on a local network in C language in pairs.
+The project took the form of a sprint, in which certain functionalities were imposed, and a deliverable was due at the end of each sprint.
+The last sprint left us free to choose which functionalities we wanted to implement.

 ## 🚀 Run

-Pour lancer le serveur, il faut se placer dans le dossier du serveur, et éxecuter le script `scriptServeur.sh` avec la commande `./scriptServeur.sh`.

-Pour lancer le client, il faut se placer dans le dossier du client, et éxecuter le script `scriptClient.sh` avec en paramètre l'address IP du serveur.
-Par exemple : `./scriptClient.sh XXX.XXX.XXX.XXX`.
+To launch the server, go to the server folder and run the script `scriptServeur.sh` with the command `./scriptServeur.sh`.

+To launch the client, go to the client folder and execute the `scriptClient.sh` script, with the server's IP address as parameter.
+For example: `./scriptClient.sh XXX.XXX.XXX.XXX`.

-## 🔑 Mots clés
+## 🔑 Keywords

 C, Sockets, Threads, Git

 ---

-© 2022 - Romain Frezier & Etienne Tillier - Polytech Montpellier
+2022 - Romain Frezier & Etienne Tillier - Polytech Montpellier

+Translated with www.DeepL.com/Translator (free version)